mitogen-hq/mitogen/docs/shame.rst

   Executing code during module import is always bad, and Mitogen is a concrete benchmark for why it's bad.

-* They install crap in :py:data:`py.modules` that completely ignore or partially implement the protocols laid out in PEP-302.
+* They install crap in :py:data:`sys.modules` that completely ignore or partially implement the protocols laid out in PEP-302.

 * They "vendor" a third party package, either incompletely, using hacks visible